Nothing Lasts Forever (The X-Files): Plot

-Knowing that the stolen organs can never be used in a transplant, Mulder and Scully arrange for a tracking device to be placed in a heart for Luvenis to retrieve.
-They follow the signal to Beaumont's house and attempt to gain access, unaware of Juliet's presence.
+Mulder and Scully arrange for a tracking device to be placed in a heart for Luvenis to retrieve, then follow the signal to Beaumont's house.
 Luvenis, suffering accelerated ageing without a host, undergoes surgery to attach himself to Olivia.
 Once inside the house, the agents are overpowered by Beaumont's followers, who throw Scully down an elevator shaft.
 Mulder is rescued by Juliet, who kills Beaumont with a metal stake to the chest.
-Beaumont's death dishearten her followers, allowing Mulder to escape.
-As he tries to locate Scully in the basement, Mulder is confronted by Luvenis, who has the appearance and strength of a much younger man after being conjoined to Olivia.
-Luvenis boasts to Mulder that he has cured aging, which he regards as a disease.
-Olivia proclaims her faith in Luvenis's methods, but she begins to seize, and when Mulder demands that she be taken to a hospital, Luvenis threatens to cut her throat.
+Her death disheartens her followers, allowing Mulder to escape.
+As he tries to locate Scully in the basement, he is confronted by Luvenis, who has the appearance and strength of a much younger man after being conjoined to Olivia.
+Luvenis boasts to Mulder that he has cured aging.
+Olivia proclaims her faith in Luvenis's methods, but she seizes, and when Mulder demands that she be taken to a hospital, Luvenis threatens to cut her throat.
 Juliet catches up with them and kills Luvenis; she then surrenders to Mulder.
-Scully is found to be safe, having been cushioned by trash thrown away by the cult.
+Scully is found safe, cushioned by trash thrown away by the cult.

-In the aftermath, Olivia is shown safe and healthy at home with her mother, who is now praying for Juliet.
-Mulder and Scully return to the church.
+In the aftermath, Olivia is shown safe at home with her mother.
 Mulder acknowledges the power of faith, suggesting that his atheism is because he does not need faith rather than because of a lack of it.